ImKKingshuk/BloatwareHatao/README.md

 - ⚡ **Pro Bloatware Cleaner**: Dive deeper with extra cleaning options for a thorough bloatware removal.
 - 🌟 **Ultra Bloatware Cleaner**: For extreme cleaning, select the ultra cleaner option to rid your device of every trace of bloatware.
 - 💼 **Manual Bloatware Cleaner**: Enter the APK package name to remove specific bloatware manually.
+- 🔄 **Auto Updates**: Automatically checks for updates and updates itself to ensure you have the latest version of BloatwareHatao.
 - 🛠️ **Easy-to-Use Interface**: Simple, interactive prompts for seamless bloatware removal.
 - 📁 **Manufacturer & OS Version Selection**: Choose your device manufacturer and OS version for precise bloatware removal.